beta

 points system basis

 The point system used in this ranking was developed by Spendwell, in consultation with outside expertise and research, in order to weight the importance of each commitment and target made by companies.
 The points applied do not represent an independent, exact value measurement of individual commitments or targets, but rather their value relative to one another in this current ranking and to those made by other companies or entities in other Spendwell rankings.
 Where possible, the weighting provided by this point system was developed to closely align with the relevant priorities and recommendations presented by the UN's High Level Expert Group's November 2022 report, Integrity Matters: Net Zero Commitments by Businesses, Financial Institutions, Cities and Regions.
-Future updates and phases of this climate ranking will also reflect, as much as possible, the Integrity Matters report.
+Future updates and phases of this climate ranking will reflect, as much as possible, the Integrity Matters report.

 Future Measures & Updates